Broccoli + Broccoli Leaves

 To store: Broccoli should be stored in a cotton mesh bag, or paper towel, and then placed inside a bag or container inside your fridge crisper.
 Store for at least a week.

-To freeze: Blanch washed florets, chopped stems, or greens for 2-3 minutes.
+To freeze: (Florets) Blanch washed florets, chopped stems, or greens for 2-3 minutes.
 Rinse in cold water to stop the cooking process, drain, and pack into airtight containers, or vacuum seal and freeze.